West Bengal

 Durpin Golf Course, Kalimpong

-The Durpin Dara Hill gets its name from the great views of course.
+Durpin Dara Hill gets its name from the great views, of course.
 The word ‘Durpin’ means binocular in Nepali.
-The Durpin Dara Hill is the second highest mountain in this area and is located south of the Kalimpong town.
-The Durpin Dara Hill overlooks the Durpin monastery and the Teesta River flowing down through these mountains.
+Durpin Dara Hill is the second-highest mountain in this area and is located south of Kalimpong town.
+The hill overlooks the Durpin Monastery and the Teesta River flowing down through these mountains.

 Famous Festivals